 The presence of and type of interpolation is controlled by the above interpolation qualifiers as well as the auxiliary storage qualifiers centroid and sample.
-The auxiliary storage qualifier patch is not used for interpolation; it is an error to use interpolation qualifiers with patch.
+When no interpolation qualifier is present, smooth interpolation is used.
+It is a compile-time error to use more than one interpolation qualifier.
+The auxiliary storage qualifier patch is not used for interpolation; it is a compile-time error to use interpolation qualifiers with patch.

 A variable qualified as flat will not be interpolated.
-Instead, it will have the same value for every fragment within a triangle.
-This value will come from a single provoking vertex, as described by the OpenGL Graphics System Specification.
-A variable may be qualified as flat can also be qualified as centroid or sample, which will mean the same thing as qualifying it only as flat.
+Instead, it will have the same value for every fragment within a primitive.
+This value will come from a single provoking vertex, as described by the OpenGL Specification.
+A variable qualified as flat may also be qualified as centroid or sample, which will mean the same thing as qualifying it only as flat.

 A variable qualified as smooth will be interpolated in a perspective-correct manner over the primitive being rendered.
-Interpolation in a perspective correct manner is specified in equation 3.6 in the OpenGL Graphics System Specification, section 3.5 "Line Segments".
+Interpolation in a perspective correct manner is specified in equation 14.7 of the OpenGL Specification, section 14.5 "Line Segments".

-A variable qualified as noperspective must be interpolated linearly in screen space, as described in equation 3.7 in the OpenGL Graphics System Specification, section 3.5 "Line Segments".
+A variable qualified as noperspective must be interpolated linearly in screen space, as described in equation 3.7 of the OpenGL Specification, section 3.5 "Line Segments".

-When multi-sample rasterization is disabled, or for fragment shader input variables qualified with neither centroid nor sample, the value of the assigned variable may be interpolated anywhere within the pixel and a single value may be assigned to each sample within the pixel, to the extent permitted by the OpenGL Graphics System Specification.
+When multisample rasterization is disabled, or for fragment shader input variables qualified with neither centroid nor sample, the value of the assigned variable may be interpolated anywhere within the pixel and a single value may be assigned to each sample within the pixel, to the extent permitted by the OpenGL Specification.

 When multisample rasterization is enabled, centroid and sample may be used to control the location and frequency of the sampling of the qualified fragment shader input.
-If a fragment shader input is qualified with centroid, a single value may be assigned to that variable for all samples in the pixel, but that value must be interpolated to a location that lies in both the pixel and in the primitive being rendered, including any of the pixel's samples covered by the primitive.
+If a fragment shader input is qualified with centroid, a single value may be assigned to that variable for all samples in the pixel, but that value must be interpolated at a location that lies in both the pixel and in the primitive being rendered, including any of the pixel's samples covered by the primitive.
 Because the location at which the variable is interpolated may be different in neighboring pixels, and derivatives may be computed by computing differences between neighboring pixels, derivatives of centroid-sampled inputs may be less accurate than those for non-centroid interpolated variables.
 If a fragment shader input is qualified with sample, a separate value must be assigned to that variable for each covered sample in the pixel, and that value must be sampled at the location of the individual sample.